perarnau/ccontrol/README.markdown

-CControl : a software cache partitionning tool
+CControl: a software cache partitionning tool
 ==============================================

 CControl (Cache Control) is a Linux kernel module and accompanying libraries to control the amount of memory cache data structures inside an application can use.

 TL;DR
 -----

 Because a complete explanation of CControl requires knowledge of OS and hardware cache internals, you should probably read what follows.
-For the lazy bastards, here is one short explanation :
+For the lazy bastards, here is one short explanation:

 	CControl provides a software cache partitioning library for Linux by implementing page coloring in kernel.
 The standard ./configure; make; make install should work.
 Look at ccontrol.h for API doc.

 You _must_ be root to install and load/unload ccontrol.
 This requirement is lifted once ccontrol is loaded in kernel.

 Background Knowledge
 --------------------

 During execution, a program makes a number of accesses to physical memory (RAM).
 To increase global performance, small and fast memory banks called caches are placed on the path between CPU and RAM.
 These caches store recently accessed memory locations.

 To understand how ccontrol work and what can (and cannot) be done with it, some knowledge of cache internals are required.

-* Virtual memory : on most architectures/OS a process only manipulates virtual memory.
+* Virtual memory: on most architectures/OS a process only manipulates virtual memory.
 Physical memory (RAM) is abstracted and shared by several processes at the same time, but each process can only touch its own memory.
 The OS maintains the mapping between virtual and physical memory, with the help of dedicated hardware to speed things up.

-* Pages : both physical and virtual memory are split into pages, contiguous blocks of memory.
+* Pages: both physical and virtual memory are split into pages, contiguous blocks of memory.
 This pages are traditionally of 4 KB in size.

-* Indexing : a cache identifies the memory locations accessed by computing a hash function over their address (the _index_).
+* Indexing: a cache identifies the memory locations accessed by computing a hash function over their address (the _index_).
 Since both a virtual address and a physical one can be used to refer to the same memory location, caches are either _virtually_ or _physically_ indexed.

-* Lines : saving memory one byte or one word at a time would be completely inefficient for a cache.
+* Lines: saving memory one byte or one word at a time would be completely inefficient for a cache.
 Instead, it saves a set of contiguous bytes in memory under the same index.
 This set is called a line, and on most architectures it is either 32 or 64 bytes wide.

-* Associativity : each time the CPU accesses memory, the cache must find if the line in question is already known.
-Three configurations for this search can be found nowadays :
+* Associativity: each time the CPU accesses memory, the cache must find if the line in question is already known.
+Three configurations for this search can be found nowadays:
 	* _direct-mapped_, an address has only one designated line it can be saved to.
 Very fast to search, but not very efficient regarding some memory access patterns.
 	* _fully-associative_, an address can be saved in all the cache.
 Very slow to search but very efficient from a memory-optimization point of view.
 	* _set-associative_, a mix of the two.
 An address in memory can be saved in a set of lines in cache, allowing more flexibility regarding the memory access patterns benefiting from the cache and costing less than a fully-associative one.

-* LRU : since a cache is smaller than RAM, each time a new memory location is accessed (and thus a new line fetched) an old line must be evicted (of course it only applies to associative caches).
+* LRU: since a cache is smaller than RAM, each time a new memory location is accessed (and thus a new line fetched) an old line must be evicted (of course it only applies to associative caches).
 The most widely-known and efficient algorithm to do that is Least-Recently-Used.